bradenhc/bradenhc.github.io/about.md

 I'm passionate about new software and technologies.
 The industry is fast-paced, and keeping up with it can be challenging.
-I hope to be able to document my experiences with new ideas and tech-stacks and ultimately summarize my contributions to the novel technologies of the future.
+I hope to be able to document my experiences with new technologies as I encounter them on my journey towards (hopefully) contributing to the innovations of the future.

 ## Instruct